Repost from 2015. Edited, rewritten, and corrected.

 Jesus said that if someone asks for your coat, to give them your cloak as well.
 Shouldn’t Christians therefore not only cater gay weddings, but cater gay birthdays as well?
 Why are Christians so stinting and stingy when Jesus said to give without thought of reward?
 Why are Christians always outraged when they are supposed to have peace and meekness?

-The short version of this question is, why are many Christians hypocrites?
+The short version of this question is this: why are many Christians hypocrites?

-Evangelicals frequently demand that everyone live according to the teaching of the Bible (note recent battle over homosexuality and same-sex marriage).
-They think morality is derived from the Bible, that it is God’s standard for behavior.
-Pastors spend a significant amount of time preaching sermons on living the Christian life, reminding parishioners of what God expects of them.
-Despite all the preaching, videos, books, and conferences on living the Christian life, most Evangelicals are unable to live according to the teachings of the Bible.
+Evangelicals frequently demand that everyone live according to their interpretation of the Bible.
+Evangelicals believe that morality is derived from the teachings of the Bible — God’s absolute standard for behavior.
+Pastors spend significant amounts of time preaching sermons on living the Christian life, reminding parishioners of what God expects of them.
+Despite all the preaching, videos, books, and conferences on living the Christian life, Evangelicals are unable to live according to the teachings of the Bible.